Sun Paper History

 As there could be no such thing as a free discussion of the issues, The Sun became silent and throughout the war utter not a word editorially, confining itself solely to the printing of the news.
 Editorially, it maintained a silence more impressive than any word it would have been permitted to utter.

-At one time in order for the closing of The Sun and the arrest of Mr. Adell was actually issued by the war department and was about to be transmitted to the commander of the forces of Baltimore when Mr. Adele received information of it.
+At one time in order for the closing of The Sun and the arrest of Mr. Abell was actually issued by the war department and was about to be transmitted to the commander of the forces of Baltimore when Mr. Adele received information of it.
 He had an earnest and effective protest entered against such a proceeding and the execution of the order was suspended.

-The motive which had instigated it was betrayed a day later 12 noted politicians: Mr. Adell at his office and offer to buy The Sun.
+The motive which had instigated it was betrayed a day later 12 noted politicians: Mr. Abell at his office and offer to buy The Sun.
 They anticipated that the fate of other prints which had been suppressed and their editors imprisoned staring him in the face he would be only too willing, if not thankful, to retire from his dangerous position and be rid of his precarious property at any sacrifice.
 They intimated as much.
 They were accordingly surprised and disappointed when they found the design was thoroughly understood and they were told that The Sun was not for sale at any price.

 The close of the war found Maryland in a trying position.
 She had been of the middle ground during the struggle, and her people had been divided on the issue.
 Upon her, military rule would fall on with a heavy hand, and during the war of state constitution which did not represent the will of the people had been forced upon her.
 In addition, there was a registry law which disenfranchise thousands of her citizens, and which put the civil government in the hands of a small minority.